chakrabar/chakrabar.github.io/_posts/blog/2020-09-23-developer-poster-and-stickers.md

 2. Microsoft Paint 😬
 3. Google's Snapseed

 **IMPORTANT NOTICE:** All these poster / sticker designs are created by me, and belong to me.
-If you intend to use them in any context / capacity, please get in touch with me.
+If you intend to use them in any context / capacity, please get in touch with me for watermark free high quality copies.
 {: .notice--warning}